Yuto-T-440/25s-MatDataSci-Tohoku/5-proj/project-template.md

 ## Data Cleaning

-* "We performed data cleaning as follows:
+* We performed data cleaning as follows:
  ```python
   # Filter fixed-length molecules (same n_atoms)
 n_atoms_arr = np.array([len(a) for a in atoms])